Repairing Flood Damaged Property

 A properly qualified electrician must check the building’s electrical system, repairing all components that may be damaged by water immersion or short circuits.
 The electricity supply to the property must remain switched off until all the relevant checks have been done.

-When replacing wiring, sockets etc., it may be sensible to re-route cables to drop down from above to socket outlets on the ground floor.
+When replacing wiring and sockets, it may be sensible to re-route cables to drop down from above to socket outlets on the ground floor.
 If there is a risk of further flooding in the future it is advisable to raise socket outlets to at least 90cm (3’0") above floor level on the ground floor.

 Electrical equipment must be allowed to dry thoroughly and should be checked by a qualified repair person before use.